Kevin Greene: Pittsburgh Steelers

 In 1993, Greene sought out teams that employed a 3–4 system in the first year of free agency.
 He visited the Green Bay Packers where his former defensive coordinator Fritz Shurmur was employed as the defensive coordinator, but they were a 4–3 team.
 He then visited the Pittsburgh Steelers, a 3–4 team.
 Dom Capers was the defensive coordinator.
 Greene signed a three-year, $5.35 million free-agent contract with the Pittsburgh Steelers.
+Returning to his left outside linebacker position, he teamed up with Greg Lloyd to form what head coach Bill Cowher called his "bookends" in the team's "Blitzburgh" defense; teammates including the biracial Rod Woodson referred to the white Greene and African American Lloyd as "Salt & Pepper".

-Returning to his left outside linebacker position, he had a solid season with 121/2 sacks which tied him for seventh in the league.
+In his first year with the Steelers, he had a solid season with 121/2 sacks which tied him for seventh in the league.
 The following season, Greene was a consensus All-Pro choice in 1994 as he led the NFL in sacks (14) and made another appearance in the Pro Bowl.
 Additionally, Greene was voted the NFLPA AFC Linebacker of the Year (tied with Junior Seau) for the first time in his career.
 In 1995, he went to his third Pro Bowl, where he finished with nine sacks and played in Super Bowl XXX, a loss to the Dallas Cowboys.
 During Greene's three years with the Steelers, the defense allowed only 3.48 yards per rush, best in the NFL.
 As part of that defense, a Steelers team that also led the NFL in sacks with 139 over the same three season period, Dick LeBeau said, "Kevin Greene is a great player against the run, and one of the best pass rushers in NFL history.
 Greene is almost unblockable."

 Greene later stated that he had the "time of his life" playing for the Steelers and decided to receive his Hall of Fame ring from the team despite only playing three of his 15 years in Pittsburgh.
 His departure from Pittsburgh was due to the salary cap and the Steelers wanting to focus on younger players; Greene, though understanding of the business decision, felt hurt from the organization but continued to hold them in high regard.